 - Reduce your breast size: Remove fat, fibrous tissue, glandular tissue, and excess skin

-- Reposition your nipples: Downward-facing nipples can be repositioned or lifted
+- Reposition your nipples: Reposition or lift downward-facing

 - Resize your areoles: Reduce the circumference of pigmented skin around nipples

-- Lift your breasts: Creates a perkier, more youthful silhouette
+- Lift your breasts: Create a perkier, more youthful silhouette

 Dr. Obasi uses a suturing technique that leaves minimal scarring, which fades over time.
 The incision pattern he recommends is determined by breast size, droop, and the nipple-areola position.
 The following types of scars might be present after your surgery:

-- Micro-incisions, which are used in liposuction and close without stitches.
+- Micro-incisions, which are used in liposuction and closed without stitches

 - Lollipop or keyhole incisions, which wrap around the areolas and down to the ribcage

-- Anchor incisions, three cuts around the areola, across the breast, and across the breast
+- Anchor incisions, three cuts around the areola and across the breast

 Scarring is a normal part of breast reduction surgery, but most scars fade over time.
 With a proper skincare routine, you help speed the recovery process and enjoy your new, lighter breasts.